xmonkee/wordle/Readme.md

 ## wordle.py
 Play wordle

 Take the guess and enter into worlde website

-Take the color ouput and enter back into program like ⬜🟩⬜🟨⬜  would be "bgbyb"
+Take the color ouput and enter back into program

+Example ⬜🟩⬜🟨⬜  would be "bgbyb"

 ```
 $ python wordle.py